Adrian Lam: Coaching career

-Lam became coach of Papua New Guinea Kumuls national rugby league team in 2007, and was in charge for their 2008 Rugby League World Cup campaign.
+Lam became coach of Papua New Guinea's national team, the Kumuls, in 2007, and was in charge for their 2008 Rugby League World Cup campaign.
 He quit as Kumuls' coach in 2009 after a dispute with the Papua New Guinea Rugby Football League.

 In June 2007 he was appointed inaugural coach of the new QRL Wizard Queensland Cup Northern Pride team based in Cairns.
 However, three months later he was offered the position of assistant coach at the NRL Sydney Roosters under their new coach Brad Fittler.
 Lam was released and he left Cairns for Sydney before the Pride's first game.

 In 2009 he moved to the St. George Illawarra Dragons as assistant coach under Wayne Bennett.

 Lam became the coach of the St George-Illawarra Dragons Under 20s team in 2010 and 2011.
 He returned as coach of Papua New Guinea in 2012.

 Lam returned to Wigan Warriors in 2019 as interim Head Coach and later in 2019 made his spell as Wigan coach full time as he signed for another year after Shaun Edwards opted not to join Wigan for 2020.
 In 2020, Lam coached Wigan to the League Leaders Shield and guided them to the 2020 Super League Grand Final against St Helens where Wigan lost 8-4 after a try scored by the Saints following the full-time siren.
 Lam was seen openly crying during the post match interviews.

 In round 20 of the 2021 Super League season, Wigan were defeated at the DW Stadium by St Helens 2-26 under Lam's coaching.
 It was the first time in the club's history, since moving to the DW Stadium in 1999, that they had failed to score a single try.